Useful Information for Nepal trek

 As the itinerary for this trek is designed with a high awareness of AMS (Acute Mountain Sickness), going up at high altitudes too fast can cause a potentially fatal medical condition.
 Higher altitudes will have less oxygen in the air.
 The oxygen concentration drops by 50% above 5000m when compared to sea level.
-As a result, our bodies take many days to adapt to a low oxygen environment.
-Italian Base camp is set aside as separate days to allow for acclimatization.
+As a result, our bodies take many days to adapt to a low-oxygen environment.

 Physical and experience requirements

 The trek requires walkers to be capable of walking for 5-7 hours per day with a light pack.
 Trekking at higher altitudes is physically more challenging than trekking at lower altitudes, but if we are in good health, if we are fit, we are confident and determined, we can achieve our goals.
 We can improve our strength and stability by exercising and jogging regularly for a few weeks before the trip.
 The trip can be completed without technical skills, but previous hiking experience would be advantageous.
 If you have pre-existing health conditions such as heart, lung, or blood diseases, consult your doctor before going on the trip.
 In addition, it is recommended that you inform them about the Nepal Alsace trek before you book it.